kartoza/sawps/docs/src/user/manual/explore/filters.md

 ![Spatial filter](./img/filters-10.png)

-1. **Critical biodiversity type dropdown** Using this the user can filter the data according to the critical biodiversity areas.
+1. **Critical biodiversity type dropdown** Using this, the user can filter the data according to the critical biodiversity areas.
-2. **Ecosystem dropdown:** Using this the user can filter the data according to the ecosystem types.
+2. **Ecosystem dropdown:** Using this, the user can filter the data according to the ecosystem types.

 ## Summary

-The Data Table Page is a comprehensive platform for exploring, analysing, and interacting with the users data.
-With filters, column search, and data export options, the user have the tools necessary to customise the users data view, find specific information, and export data in the format that suits the users needs.
+The Data Table Page is a comprehensive platform for exploring, analysing, and interacting with the user's data.
+With filters, column search, and data export options, the user has the tools necessary to customise their data view, find specific information, and export data in the format that suits their needs.